c5ke/c5ke_sidequest_W5/README.md

 ## Description

 Sidequest 5 for gbda 302.
-Find desserts around the map and a chocolate river to interact with.
+Navigate a sweet world filled with desserts.
+Find a variety of sweet treats around the map and a chocolate river to interact with.

 ---